JuliaGraphics/Luxor.jl/docs/src/index.md

 ## Sierpinski triangle

-The main type is the Point.
+The main type is the Point, an immutable composite type containing `x` and `y` fields.

 ![Sierpinski](examples/sierpinski.png)